aws/amazon-mwaa-docker-images/README.md

 When you build the Docker images of a certain Airflow version, using either `build.sh` or `run.sh` (which automatically also calls `build.sh` for you), multiple Docker images will actually be generated.
-For example, for Airflow 2.9 (the only currently supported version), you will notice the following images:
+For example, for Airflow 2.9, you will notice the following images:

 | Repository                        | Tag                           |
 | --------------------------------- | ----------------------------- |